-Task number Completed tasks The evidence/information to show The Pensions Regulator Comments/Checklist 10 Proof of contribution payments to The People's Pension You can use your Online Services account to show the regulator that you made contributions (yours and your employees') by the 22nd of the month after the month they were deducted.
+Task number Completed tasks The evidence/information to show The Pension Regulator Comments/Checklist 10 You've obtained evidence of contribution payments to The People's Pension You can use your Online Services account to show the regulator that you made contributions (yours and your employees') by the 22nd of the month after the month they were deducted.
 Simply log in to your Online Services account to download statements or view previous submissions in the 'Account transactions' section.
-11 Keep and maintain records There's a prescribed list of membership information that need to be kept by the employer and The People's Pension.
+11 You've kept and maintained records There's a prescribed list of membership information that need to be kept by the employer and The People's Pension.
 This includes specific member information and general member communications.
 These records also need to be retained for a certain period.
-For more information please visit The Pensions Regulator's Detailed guidance for employers, No. 9 (Keeping records).
-You could find your employees' information by logging in to your Online Services account in the 'Manage employee details' section.
-12 Proof that you have completed your (re)declaration of compliance To show that you're meeting your auto-enrolment duties, you would have completed a declaration of compliance.
-To show the regulator that you completed your declaration, you'll need your letter code from The Pensions Regulator's letter and PAYE reference to access the declaration of compliance online service.
+For more information, please visit The Pensions Regulator's Detailed guidance for employers, No. 9 (Keeping records) .
+You can find your employees' information by logging in to your Online Services account in the 'Manage employee details' section.
+12 You have proof that you have completed your (re)declaration of compliance To show that you're meeting your auto-enrolment duties, you will have completed a declaration of compliance for The Pensions Regulator.
+To show the regulator that you completed your declaration, you'll need your letter code from The Pensions Regulator's letter and a pay as you earn (PAYE) reference to access the declaration of compliance online service.
 Please note, if you completed your declaration of compliance with The People's Pension, you'll instead find your record in your Online Services account.
-If you needed to re-declare your compliance, you may need to show the regulator that you completed this within 5 months of: your staging/duties start date the third anniversary of your staging/duties start date for your first re-declaration or your previous re-enrolment date for subsequent re-declarations.
-13 Re-enrolment Re-enrolment is the process where you must put certain employees who've either opted out or ceased active membership into a pension scheme.
-It takes place approximately every 3 years, and happens on an immediate basis if the employee or the pension scheme meets certain criteria.
-For more information, please visit The Pensions Regulator's Detailed guidance for employers, No. 11 ( Re-enrolment ).
+If you need to re-declare your compliance, you may need to show the regulator that you completed this within 5 months of: your staging/duties start date the 3rd anniversary of your staging/duties start date for your first re-declaration or your previous re-enrolment date for subsequent re-declarations.
+13 You have evidence to show you've re-enrolled eligible employees Re-enrolment is the process where you must put certain employees who've either opted out or ceased active membership into a pension scheme.
+It takes place approximately every 3 years and happens on an immediate basis if the employee or the pension scheme meets certain criteria.
+For more information, please visit The Pensions Regulator's Detailed guidance for employers, No. 11 (Re-enrolment).
 You'll need to show evidence of this process and what you did on your re-enrolment date.
-This may include how you communicated to your employees about re-enrolment.
-You might have used our re-enrolment template letter or the re- enrolment report created in your Online Services account to find out which of your employees you needed to re-enrol.
+This may include how you communicate to your employees about re-enrolment.
+You might have used our re-enrolment template letter or the re-enrolment report created in your Online Services account to find out which of your employees you needed to re-enrol.